PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 08:26:13
+Last updated: 2024-04-05 08:27:19
-Random Quote: The Universe is Random.
-Not Inevitable.
-It's simple Chaos. - Walter White
+Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
+In light, in shadow. -